Salamatabbas/offline-transcriber/README.md

 - `--init` create project folders and config
 - `-config` show current config

-## Accuracy Disclaimer

-Transcription and translation quality depend heavily on:
-- audio quality
-- speaker clarity
-- accent / dialect
-- background noise
-- speaking speed
-- recording compression
-- conversational vs. formal speech

-While this software has been extensively tested and refined, no automated transcription or translation system can guarantee perfect accuracy.

-Users are encouraged to review generated outputs before relying on them for important, professional, academic, legal, or medical purposes.

-## License

-MIT License

-## Author

-**Abbas SALAMAT**
-Abbas.salamat@edu.donau-uni.ac.at

-Suggestions, improvements, bug reports, and contributions are welcome.

-## Notes for Windows / Parallels

-If you run the Windows version inside Parallels or another VM, performance may be slower than native macOS.
-This release includes a compatibility workaround for common OpenMP runtime conflicts on Windows.

-## Log Wording

-The run summary shows:
-- **Source setting** = what you asked the program to do (`auto` means automatic detection)
-- **Target language** = only shown when translation is enabled

 ## Subtitle Export

 The tool can export subtitle files in `.srt` and `.vtt` formats.